Saturday, October 28, 2017

 - Peter was a generous person and full of enthusiasm (Mk 14, 29.31; Mt 14, 28-29), but in the moment of danger and when taking a decision, his heart becomes small and he turns back (Mt 14, 30; Mk 14, 66-72).
 He was even Satan for Jesus (Mk 8, 33).
 Jesus calls him Pietra- Rock (Pietro).
 Peter of himself was not Rock, he becomes Rock (roccia), because Jesus prays for him (Lk 22, 31-32).

 - James and John are ready to suffer with and for Jesus (Mk 10, 39), but they were very violent (Lk 9, 54).
 Jesus calls them “sons of thunder” (Mc 3, 17).
 John seemed to have a certain jealousy.
 He wanted Jesus only for his group (Mk 9, 38).

-- Philip had a certain welcoming way.
-He knew how to get others in contact with Jesus (Jn 1, 45-46), But he was not too practical in solving problems (Jn 12, 20-22; 6, 7).
+- Philip had a welcoming way.
+He knew how to get others in contact with Jesus (Jn 1, 45-46), but he was not very practical in solving problems (Jn 12, 20-22; 6, 7).
 Sometimes he was very naïve.
 There was a moment when Jesus lost patience with him: Have I been with you all this time, Philip, and you still do not know me?
 (Jn 14, 8-9)

 - Andrew, the brother of Peter and friend of Philip, was more practical.
 Philip goes to him to solve the problems (Jn 12, 21-22).
 Andrew calls Peter (Jn 1, 40-41), and Andrew found the boy who had five loaves and two fish (Jn 6, 8-9).